Key college application deadlines for 2026

 4. Priority Rolling Admission

-Rolling Admission means that the school accepts applications year-round.
-However, Priority Rolling Admission deadlines are the dates you need to pay attention to in fall 2025.
+Rolling admission means that the school accepts applications year-round.
+However, Priority Rolling Admission deadlines are the dates you need to pay attention to in Fall 2026.
 This means that, while the school does accept applications after the priority deadline, the students who apply before that date will be given first consideration.
 Those applying after the deadline could miss out on a spot, even if they have a well-rounded application.

 5. Open admission